 When the UE has an emergency PDU session established or the UE is establishing an emergency PDU session, the AMF updates the rejected NSSAI using the generic UE configuration update procedure as specified in the subclause 5.4.4 and informs the SMF to release all PDU sessions associated with the S-NSSAI.
 During the generic UE configuration update procedure, the AMF includes the 5GS registration result IE in the CONFIGURATION UPDATE COMMAND message and sets the Emergency registered bit of the 5GS registration result IE to "Registered for emergency services".
 After the emergency PDU session is released, the AMF performs the network-initiated de-registration procedure as specified in the subclause 5.5.2.3.

-Based on operator policy, the mobility management based network slice admission control is not applicable for the S-NSSAI used for emergency services or priority services, or the mobility management based network slice admission control result is ignored for the S-NSSAI used for emergency services or priority services.
+Based on operator policy, the mobility management based network slice admission control is not applicable for the S-NSSAI used for emergency services, or the mobility management based network slice admission control result is ignored for the S-NSSAI used for emergency services.

+Based on operator policy, the mobility management based network slice admission control is not applicable for the UEs used for priority services, or the mobility management based network slice admission control result is ignored for the UEs used for priority services.

+NOTE: A UE configured for priority service can be identified based on the RRC establishment cause and/or the MPS priority information in the user's subscription context obtained from the UDM.

 The mobility management based network slice admission control is not applicable for the S-NSSAI used for onboarding services in SNPN.